 An Overview of Product-to-Market Fit for AR/VR/MR

 As the adoption of immersive tech continues to increase, especially in Enterprise, we have an opportunity to create life-changing extended reality (AR/VR/MR = XR) products.
-That is, as long as it’s the right use case for the right people at the right time.
+That is, as long as it’s the right Applications for the right people at the right time.
 Easier said than done, especially when XR solutions, headset adoption, and customer expectations seem to be a moving target.

 In my consulting practice, I’ve found that no single strategic methodology works for solving every product problem.
 A toolkit of strategy exercises, frameworks, and models is where the magic happens — some of these are as traditional as Alex Sloan himself, while others are nearly brand new.